nulligun/latestrelayer/FAST_DEV_GUIDE.md

 This project now uses an optimized build system that eliminates the 30-minute rebuild problem.
 The key improvements are:

-1. **TSDuck Pre-compiled**: Built once and cached in Docker layers (never rebuilds unless you force it)
+1. **TSDuck Pre-compiled & Host-Cached**: Built once and persisted to host filesystem (survives even `docker system prune`)
 2. **Source Code Mounted**: Your code changes are instantly visible in the container
 3. **Auto-compilation**: Container automatically recompiles only when source changes
-4. **Persistent Build Cache**: CMake cache and object files persist across container restarts
+4. **Persistent Build Cache**: CMake cache and object files persist on host filesystem
+5. **SSL Certificate Persistence**: Self-signed certs persist across container rebuilds

 ## Build Time Comparison